Note: This is a translation from the Japanese article.

 Also, we need to update test report functionality for distributed tests.

-In SeleniumConf Chicago, there was an example to use Allure for distributed selenium tests.
+In SeleniumConf Chicago, there was an example using Allure for distributed selenium tests.

 I think it can also be used for our tests.